AP-047/rclass/README.md

 - **Helen Dawit Weldemichael** (M.Sc.
 Digital Engineering)
 - **Ajay Patil** (M.Sc.
 Digital Engineering)

 **Team Approach:** Each member independently developed the rational function classifier using different frameworks (SageMath, SciPy, Gurobi), and the best-performing implementation was selected.
+This one is the best best performing model (Framework: Gurobi), which gave the highest accuracy.

+### Performance
+Highest accuracy was achieved at the following Configurations:
+- numerator degree 2, denominator degree 1
+- 35 principal components from PCA (variance of 76.12%)
+- Total coefficients: 1404
+- Trained on a small subset of 10,000 images (1000 images per digit) from MNIST dataset of handwritten digits
+- Accuracy: 95.74%

 ### Faculty Contribution
 - **Theoretical framework guidance:** Provided by faculty supervision